Updated 7/9/18: *Anna, *Violet, and *Rosie have been adopted!

 From the Joy Home sponsorship page:

 Joy Home is home to home to sixteen sweet girls.
-Our Joy girls range between the ages of two and fifteen.
+Our Joy girls range between the ages of two and [seventeen].
 The majority of our Joy Home girls attend local public schools where they learn English, math, and science.
 They also have on-site tutors that help them with their school work.
-A few of our older girls attend Anjali School for the Blind, our onsite school for our blind children.
-This energetic bunch loves to spend time playing together and is frequently found playing together on the trampoline.
+A few of our older girls attend Anjali School for the Blind, our on-site school for our blind children.
+This energetic bunch loves to spend time playing together and is frequently found playing on the trampoline.

 Joy Home Yellow